 - Increase in balance

-- An increase to both aerobic and anaerobic endurance
+- Increase aerobic and anaerobic endurance

 - Unique long-term bone forming and strengthening advantages